 To DHEA or Not – That is the Question!

 Many fertility clinics have found increased results in helping women who were once told “you can only achieve pregnancy through egg donation” by simply having them supplement with DHEA prior to and through IVF.
-If you have diminished ovarian reserve, DHEA is a supplement you should definitely talk to your doctor about.
+If you have diminished ovarian reserve and want to use DHEA as a supplement, you should definitely talk to your doctor about this frst.

 It is important to note that DHEA is not going to resolve reproductive health-related infertility.
 It appears to focus on egg health, so while it may be helpful in achieving pregnancy, it is not going to fix other health-related fertility issues a person may be dealing with.